Sam-Panda/ai-playground/AzureSearch/readme_data.md

 ## Prerequisites
 1. You already have an Active Azure Subscription.
-2. (Optional) You have already created a service principal to authenticate to the Microsoft Purview Environment.
-If you do not have the Azure Service Principal, you can use your credential to authenticate.
-Or, you can use Managed Identity to authenticate.
-3. You have a python virtual environment where the required modules are already installed (requirements.txt).
+2. You have a python virtual environment where the required modules are already installed (requirements.txt).
 If you do not have the virtual environment, you can create one using the below command.

 ```bash
 python -m venv < virtual environment name>
 ```
-4. Install the packages that are required to run the script.
+3. Install the packages that are required to run the script.
 You can install the packages using the below command.

 ```bash
 pip install -r requirements.txt